View this document as: a single page | multiple pages.

 Evaluation Inputs

-To fully understand the performance of their identity system, organizations will need to identify critical inputs to their evaluation process.
-At a minimum these SHALL include:
+To fully understand the performance of their identity system, organizations will need to identify critical inputs to their continuous evaluation process.
+At a minimum, these inputs SHALL include:

-Organizations SHALL document their metrics, reporting requirements, and data inputs for any CSP, IdP, or other integrated identity services to ensure that expectations are appropriately communicated to partners and vendors.
+RPs SHALL document their metrics, reporting requirements, and data inputs for any CSP, IdP, or other integrated identity service to ensure that expectations are appropriately communicated to partners and vendors.

 Performance Metrics

-The exact metrics available to organizations will vary based on the technologies, architectures, and deployment patterns they follow.
-Additionally, what is available and what is useful may vary over time.
+The exact metrics available to organizations will vary based on the technologies, architectures, and deployment methods they use.
+Additionally, the availability and usefulness of certain metrics will vary over time.
 Therefore, these guidelines do not attempt to define a comprehensive set of metrics for all scenarios.
-Table 4 provides a set of recommended metrics that organizations SHOULD capture as part of their continuous evaluation program.
-However, organizations are not constrained by this table and SHOULD implement metrics that are not defined here based on their specific systems, technology, and program needs.
+Table 4 provides a set of recommended metrics that organizations SHOULD track as part of their continuous evaluation program.
+However, organizations are not constrained by this table and SHOULD implement metrics based on their specific systems, technology, and program needs.
+See [SP800-55V2] for more information on identifying additional performance metrics.
 In Table 4, all references to unique users include both legitimate users and imposters.

 Title Description Type

-Pass Rate (Overall) Percentage of unique users who successfully proof.
-Proofing
+Pass Rate (Overall) Percentage of unique users who successfully complete identity proofing Proofing

-Pass Rate (Per Proofing Type) Percentage of unique users who successfully proof for each offered type (i.e., Remote Unattended, Remote Attended, Onsite Attended, Onsite Unattended).
-Proofing
+Pass Rate (Per Proofing Type) Percentage of unique users who are successfully proofed for each offered type (i.e., remote unattended, remote attended, on-site attended, on-site unattended) Proofing

-Fail Rate (Overall) Percentage of unique users who start the identity proofing process but are unable to successfully complete all the steps.
-Proofing
+Fail Rate (Overall) Percentage of unique users who start the identity proofing process but are unable to successfully complete all of the steps Proofing

-Estimated Adjusted Fail Rate Percentage adjusted to account for digital transactions that are terminated based on suspected fraud.
-Proofing
+Estimated Adjusted Fail Rate Percentage of failures adjusted to account for identity proofing attempts that are suspected to be fraudulent Proofing

-Authentication Failures Percentage of authentication events that fail (not to include attempts that are successful after re-entry of an authenticator output).
-Authentication
+Authentication Failures Percentage of authentication events that fail (not to include authentication attempts that are successful after re-entry of an authenticator output) Authentication

 Account Recovery Attempts The number of account or authenticator recovery processes initiated by subscribers Authentication

-Reported Fraud Percentage of digital transactions reported to be fraudulent by users.
-Fraud
+Reported Unauthorized Access or Fraud Percentage of total transaction events (i.e., identity proofing + authentication events) reported to be unauthorized or fraudulent by users Fraud

-Fraud (Per Proofing Type Number of digital transactions that are suspected, confirmed, and reported by each available type of proofing.
-Fraud
+Unauthorized Access or Fraud (Per Proofing Type) Number of identity proofing events that are suspected or reported as being fraudulent for each available type of proofing Fraud

-Fraud (Per Authentication Type) Number of digital transactions suspected, confirmed, and reported by each available type of authentication Fraud
+Unauthorized Access or Fraud (Per Authentication Type) Number of authentication events that are suspected or reported to be unauthorized or fraudulent by each available type of authentication Fraud

-Help Desk Calls Number of calls received by the CSP or identity service.
-Customer Support
+Help Desk Calls Number of calls received by the CSP or identity service Customer Experience

-Help Desk Calls (Per Type) Number of calls received related to each offered service (e.g., proofing failures, authenticator resets, complaints) Customer Support
+Help Desk Calls (Per Type) Number of calls received related to each offered service (e.g., proofing failures, authenticator resets, complaints) Customer Experience

-Help Desk Resolution Times Average length of time it takes to resolve a complaint or help desk ticket.
-Customer Support
+Help Desk Resolution Times Average length of time that it takes to resolve a complaint or help desk ticket Customer Experience

-Customer Satisfaction Surveys The results of customer feedback surveys conducted by CSPs, RP, or both.
-User Experience
+Customer Satisfaction Surveys The results of customer feedback surveys conducted by CSPs, RP, or both Customer Experience

-Redress requests The number of redress requests received related to the identity management system.
-User Experience
+Redress Requests The number of redress requests received related to the identity management system Customer Experience

-Redress resolution times The average time it takes to resolve redress requests related to the identity management system.
-User Experience
+Redress Resolution Times The average time it takes to resolve redress requests related to the identity management system Customer Experience

 The data used to generate continuous evaluation metrics may not always reside with the identity program or the organizational entity responsible for identity management systems.
-The intent of these metrics is not to establish redundant processes but to integrate with existing data sources whenever possible to collect information that is critical to identity program evaluation.
+The intent of these metrics is to integrate with existing data sources whenever possible to collect information that is critical to identity program evaluation.
 For example, customer service representative (CSR) teams may already have substantial information on customer requests, complaints, or concerns.
-Identity management systems would be expected to coordinate with these teams to acquire the information needed to discern identity management system-related complaints or issues.
+Organizations that implement and maintain identity management systems are expected to coordinate with these teams to acquire the information needed to discern identity management system-related complaints or issues.

-A primary purpose of continuous improvement is to improve equity and accessibility outcomes for different user populations.
-As a result, the metrics collected by organizations SHOULD be further evaluated to provide insights into the performance of their identity management systems for their supported communities and demographics.
-Where possible, these efforts SHOULD avoid the collection of additional personal information and instead use informed analysis of proxy data to help provide indicators of potential disparities.
-This can include comparing and filtering the metrics to identify deviations in performance across different user populations based on other available data such as zip code, geographic region, age, or sex.
+A primary goal of continuous improvement is to enhance customer experience, usability, and accessibility outcomes for different user populations.
+As a result, the metrics collected by organizations SHOULD be further evaluated to provide insights into the performance of their identity management systems for their supported communities.
+Where possible, these efforts SHOULD avoid the collection of additional personal information and instead use informed analyses of proxy data to identify potential performance issues.
+This can include comparing and filtering the metrics to understand deviations in performance across different user populations based on other available data, such as zip code, geographic region, age, or sex.

 Redress

-An important part of designing services that support a wide range of populations is the inclusion of processes to adjudicate issues and provide redress2 as warranted.
-Service failures, disputes, and other issues tend to arise as part of normal operations, and their impact can vary broadly, from minor inconveniences to major disruptions or damage.
-Barriers to access, as well as cybersecurity incidents and data breaches, have real-world consequences for affected individuals.
-Furthermore, the same issue experienced by one person or community as an inconvenience can have a disproportionately damaging impacts on other individuals and communities, particularly those that are currently experiencing other harms or barriers.
-Left unchecked, these issues can result in harms that exacerbate existing inequities and allow systemic cycles of exclusion to continue.
+Designing services that support a wide range of populations requires processes to adjudicate issues and provide redress3 as warranted.
+Service failures, disputes, and other issues tend to arise as part of normal operations, and their impacts can vary broadly, from minor inconveniences to major disruptions or damage.
+Furthermore, the same issue experienced by one person or community as an inconvenience can have disproportionately damaging impacts on other individuals and communities.

 Understanding when and how harms might be occurring is a critical first step for organizations to take informed action.
 Continuous evaluation and improvement programs can play a key role in identifying instances and patterns of potential harm.
 Moreover, there may be business processes in place outside of those established to support identity management that can be leveraged as part of a comprehensive approach to issue adjudication and redress.
 Beyond these activities, additional practices can be implemented to ensure that users of identity management systems are able to voice their concerns and have a path to redress.
 Requirements for these practices include:

 Organizations are encouraged to consider these and other emerging redress practices.
-Prior to adopting any new redress practice, including supporting technology, organizations SHOULD test the practice with target populations to avoid the introduction of unintended consequences, particularly those that may counteract or contradict the goals associated with redress.
+Prior to adopting any new redress practice, including supporting technology, organizations SHOULD test the practice with users to avoid the introduction of unintended consequences, particularly those that may counteract or contradict the goals associated with redress.
+In addition, organizations SHALL assess the integrity and performance of their redress mechanisms and implement controls to prevent, detect, and remediate attempted identity fraud involving those mechanisms.

 Cybersecurity, Fraud, and Identity Program Integrity

-Identity solutions should not operate in a vacuum.
-Close coordination of identity functions with teams that are responsible for cybersecurity, privacy, threat intelligence, fraud detection, and program integrity can enable a more complete protection of business capabilities, while constantly improving identity solution capabilities.
+The close coordination of identity functions with teams that are responsible for cybersecurity, privacy, threat intelligence, fraud detection, and program integrity enables a more complete protection of business capabilities and constant improvement.
 For example, payment fraud data collected by program integrity teams could provide indicators of compromised subscriber accounts and potential weaknesses in identity proofing implementations.
-Similarly, threat intelligence teams may learn of new TTPs that Could impact identity proofing, authentication, and federation processes.
-Organizations SHALL establish consistent mechanisms for the exchange of information between critical internal security and fraud stakeholders.
-Organizations SHOULD do the same for external stakeholders and identity services that are part of the protection plan for their online services.
+Similarly, threat intelligence teams may learn of new TTPs that could impact identity proofing, authentication, and federation processes.
+Organizations SHALL establish consistent mechanisms for the exchange of information between stakeholers that are responsible for critical internal security and fraud prevention.
+Organizations SHOULD do the same for external stakeholders and identity services that comprise their online services.

-When supporting identity service providers (e.g., CSPs) are external to an organization, the exchange of data related to security, fraud, and other RP functions may be complicated by regulation or policy.
-However, establishing the necessary mechanisms and guidelines to enable effective information-sharing SHOULD be considered in contractual and legal mechanisms.
-All data collected, transmitted, or shared SHALL be minimized and subject to a detailed privacy and legal assessment by the generating entity.
+When organizations are supported by external identity providers (e.g., CSPs), the exchange of data related to security, fraud, and other RP functions may be complicated by regulations or policy.
+However, establishing the necessary mechanisms and guidelines to enable effective information sharing SHOULD be considered in contractual and legal mechanisms.
+All data collected, transmitted, or shared by the identity service provider SHALL be subject to a detailed privacy and legal assessment by either the entity generating the data (e.g., a CSP) or the related RP for whom the service is provided.

-This section is meant to address coordination and integration with various organizational functional teams to achieve better outcomes for the identity functions.
-Ideally, such coordination is performed throughout the risk management process and operations lifecycle.
+Coordination and integration with various organizational functional teams can help to achieve better outcomes for the identity functions.
+Ideally, such coordination is performed throughout the risk management process and operations life cycle.
 Companion volumes [SP800-63A], [SP800-63B], and [SP800-63C] provide specific fraud mitigation requirements related to each of the identity functions.

-Artificial Intelligence (AI) and Machine Learning (ML) in Identity Systems
+Artificial Intelligence and Machine Learning in Identity Systems

-The following requirements apply to all uses of AI and ML regardless of how they are used in identity systems:
+The following requirements apply to all uses of AI and ML in the identity system, regardless of how they are used:

-1. Further information on practice statements and their contents can be found in Section 3.1 of SP800-63A.
+1. Further information on practice statements and their contents can be found in Sec.
+3.1 of SP 800-63A.